WalkwithTrees.com

 In this stage I invite you to soak up the spring/summer wood or if you read this in winter the more open and gentler aspects of the wood and notice the plants and invertebrates that share the space.

-suffice to say that looking at plants in more detail can open up a whole new world.
+Our Nature connection course explores plants in much more depth but here it is suffice to say that looking at plants in more detail can open up a whole new world.
 Looking at the varieties of leaves, flowers and stems in a woodland is a rewarding process even if you do not know their names.
 It is also an opportunity to sit with a plant and just like in the story of Bodhmall imagine what personalities or qualities they have.
-Accepting plants for simply being alive and present I feel is more important for a Nature Connection than knowing their uses and botantical names, though to do both is a wonderful way to celebrate woods.

 Enter a woodland, make sketches or collect leaves and flowers of all the different plants.
 Sit and breathe in the healing air and meditate with chosen trees or plants or just sit awhile with them.
 Make the woodland you visit a lasting friend and feel the mutual benefits.